 What do I do if you offer me a topic I feel I can’t do?

-At first, we try hard to match the most suitable brief to your writer’s profile.
-Despite this, whatever brief it is, you will be provided with ideas and links to both the client’s site and any other online resources.
-This is usually sufficient to start you off, but if you really feel you have an issue with the topic then you have the right to refuse the brief – we just ask you let us know as soon as you can.
+At first, we try hard to match the most suitable assignment to your writer’s profile.
+Despite this, whatever assignment it is, you will be provided with ideas and links to both the client’s site and any other online resources.
+This is usually sufficient to start you off, but if you really feel you have an issue with the topic then you have the right to refuse the assignment – we just ask you let us know as soon as you can.

 Could I have more contracts?